lexermal/website-weixler-me/blog/Basic-cluster-setup/07 Setup Backups.md

 ### Configure Longhorn

 First configure a bucket in the S3 platform you want to use.
-I recommend https://idrivee2.com/ they are currently the cheapest on the market.
+I recommend https://idrivee2.com/ currently they are the cheapest on the market.

-When you have the endpoint, access key and secret encode them by using this command ```echo -n my-endpoint-or-access-key-or-access-secret | base64```
+When the endpoint, access key and secret is configured encode them by using this command ```echo -n my-endpoint-or-access-key-or-access-secret | base64```

 Then create the file **s3-backup-secret.yml** with the following contend: